Skip to main content

 On each URL’s detail page

-A Cross-URL Context section appears when the URL is part of multi-target prompts.
-For each prompt:
+A Cross-URL Context section appears when the URL is part of a topic cluster with multiple pages.
+For each related analysis:

-• This page’s alignment — score, gaps, and a specific improvement suggestion
+• This page’s coverage — score, gaps, and a specific improvement suggestion

-• Other pages in the query — clickable links to each URL’s detail view, with their alignment scores
+• Other pages in the cluster — clickable links to each URL’s detail view, with their coverage scores

 • Internal linking gaps — which pages should link to each other but don’t

-• Cross-URL recommendation — what to change across pages so AI engines cite them together
+• Cross-URL recommendation — what to change across pages so your content covers the topic comprehensively

 In Domain Analytics

-A Cross-URL Insights panel groups multi-target prompts by topic cluster.
-Each prompt card shows:
+A Cross-URL Insights panel groups analyses by topic cluster.
+Each cluster shows:

-• All target URLs with their page types, chunk excerpts, and alignment scores
+• All URLs with their page types, chunk excerpts, and coverage scores

 • Internal linking gaps between pages (e.g., “Guide should link to PDP”)